 - Take lots of photos and videos!
 Post on social media, spreading your message even further.

-For more information about the Door Knocking Campaign, please contact Alexis Cato at email@example.com.
+For more information about the Door Knocking Campaign, please contact Michael Davis at firstname.lastname@example.org.